-Millions of workers have had to adapt to working from home in recent weeks, as a result of social isolation measures implemented by Governments to stem the spread of the coronavirus outbreak.
-In such situations, it is natural that practical concerns take initial priority in the first few days and weeks - setting up temporary home offices, connecting to work networks and considering what the outbreak means for short, medium- and long-term projects.
-However, now that more and more companies are offering full-time flexibility to their employees allowing them to work both at home and in the office in a new hybrid workplace, many will be considering how to make remote working sustainable in the medium and even long term as they adapt to new ways of working and interacting with colleagues.
+Millions of workers have had to adapt to working from home since the Covid-19 pandemic.
+When entire organisations started working remotely, practical concerns were the initial priority - setting up temporary home offices, connecting to work networks and considering what the outbreak means for short, medium- and long-term projects.
+However, now that more and more companies are offering full-time flexibility to their employees allowing them to work both at home and in the office in a new hybrid workplace, many will be considering how to make remote working sustainable as they adapt to new ways of working and interacting with colleagues.

-One area that many employees will be particularly considering is their mental health and how it could be affected by such a sudden change in circumstances.
+One area that many employees will be particularly considering is their mental health and how it could be affected by this new, long-term way of working.
 Clearly, this is a multi-faceted topic and everyone’s individual circumstances will be different, both inside and outside of work.
 For this reason and for the purposes of this article, we will be looking solely into work factors which can affect an individual’s mental health and explore ways of alleviating stress and anxiety.
 Here’s some key elements to consider:

 1. Create the best working environment you can